Natural Baby Life logo (480 x 130)

 What can I use instead of a changing table?

 If you have space, you can use a wide dresser instead of a more traditional changing table.
 Just get a changing pad to place on top.
 You can use some of the dresser drawers to store diapering supplies and still probably have space for clothes.
-This can be a good option because when you’re done using it to change your baby, you can easily continue using it.
+This can be a good option because when you’re done using it to change your baby, you can still use it for storage.

 Another option for changing your baby’s diaper is to simply start on the floor.
 When your space is tight, it may not be feasible to have an entire changing table set up.
 If you have a lot of stairs in your house, you probably aren’t going to go up and down every time you need to change a diaper, right?
 In this case, you may prefer to set up multiple small diaper changing stations in the rooms where you spend the most time.